U.S. Visas

 Issuing Authority: General Registry

-Special Seal(s) / Color / Format: Gold color seal with bright green ribbon
+Special Seal(s) / Color / Format: Gold color seal with bright green ribbon.

-Registration Criteria: Divorce Absolute has to be finalized
+Registration Criteria: Divorce Absolute must be finalized.

 Procedure for Obtaining: Once the divorce is finalized, particulars are given to the assistant Marshall at the General Registry in Belize City where a search is conducted then the document will be prepared.